liamheng/Annotation-free-Fundus-Image-Enhancement/README.md

 # **An Annotation-free Restoration Network for Cataractous Fundus Images**
 There is little access to large datasets of cataract images paired with their corresponding clear ones.
 Therefore, it is unlikely to build a restoration model for cataract images through supervised learning.

-Here, we propose an annotation-free restoration network for cataractous fundus images.
+Here, we propose an annotation-free restoration network for cataractous fundus images [[arXir]](https://arxiv.org/abs/2203.07737).

 ![](./images/arcnet_overview.png)

 # Structure-consistent Restoration Network for Cataract Fundus Image Enhancement

-We propose a method of structure-consistent restoration network for cataract fundus image enhancement.
+We propose a method of structure-consistent restoration network for cataract fundus image enhancement [[arXiv]](https://arxiv.org/abs/2206.04684).

 ![](./images/scrnet_overview.png)

-# A Generic Fundus Image Enhancement Network with Representation Learning of Consistency Constraints
+# A Generic Fundus Image Enhancement Network Boosted by Frequency Self-supervised Representation Learning

 We propose a generic fundus image enhancement network (GFE-Net) to solute any image degradation without supervised data.